 Wednesdays @ TCAC

-On Wednesdays at 7 pm, join us in the TAB as Dr. Bez explores the mysteries and message of the book of Revelations.
+On Wednesdays at 7 pm, join us for a complete worship experience and bible study in the TAB as Dr. Bez explores the mysteries and message of the book of Revelations.
 If you have missed previous messages on the book of Revelations or just want to listen to them again, please click the icon to the left and you will be directed to the videos of these services.